 - Any unexplained bruising or bleeding.

 - Kidney problems have happened with this drug, especially in people with lymphoma.
 Sometimes, these have been deadly.
-Call the doctor right away if your child is unable to pass urine, has blood in the urine, or has a change in the amount of urine passed.
+Call your doctor right away if you are unable to pass urine or if you have blood in the urine or a change in the amount of urine passed.

 - Belly pain.